INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields: Technical Approach

 \subsection{Loss functions}

-We pretrain the network for each of the dense prediction tasks using their corresponding task-specific losses.
-In this paper, we pretrain the semantic segmentation network by minimizing the binary focal loss ($\mathcal{L}_S$)~\cite{Lin2017FocalLF}, optimize the object detection network using the standard detection-specific loss components of the Faster R-CNN architecture ($\mathcal{L}_D$), and train the instance head using Mask R-CNN losses such as proposal, class, bounding box, and mask loss ($\mathcal{L}_I$)~\cite{He2017maskrcnn}.
+We pretrain \rebuttal{networks} for \rebuttal{target} prediction tasks using \rebuttal{only the} corresponding task-specific losses.
+In this paper, we pretrain \rebuttal{a} semantic segmentation network by minimizing the binary focal loss ($\mathcal{L}_S$)~\cite{Lin2017FocalLF}, optimize \rebuttal{an} object detection network using the standard detection-specific loss components of the Faster R-CNN architecture ($\mathcal{L}_D$), and train \rebuttal{an} instance head using Mask R-CNN losses such as proposal, class, bounding box, and mask loss ($\mathcal{L}_I$)~\cite{He2017maskrcnn}.
 We further describe the network architectures employed in our experiments in \secref{subsec:experimental-settings}.